-No identification or sensitivity testing should be undertaken if more than 2 organisms are isolated as this indicates contamination.

-- In catheter or suprapubic specimens all isolates should be identified and have appropriate sensitivity testing done. - Enterobacteriaceae should be screened for ESBL production: (3887) - Only perform bilharzias testing in patients with haematuria in local areas where bilharzias is endemic or there is travel history to an endemic area. - Dark field microscopy should not be done unless requested - Bile pigments (4211) should be requested separately - Screening for Salmonellae (requiring selective enrichment media) should only be performed if separately requested. - Screening for Chlamydia trachomatis via PCR should only be performed if specifically requested. - AFB and Mycobacterium culture should be separately requested.
+- No identification or sensitivity testing should be undertaken if more than 2 organisms are isolated as this indicates contamination. - In catheter or suprapubic specimens all isolates should be identified and have appropriate sensitivity testing done. - Enterobacteriaceae should be screened for ESBL production: (3887) Only if Disc susceptibility testing is performed Not necessary if using automated systems e.g. Vitek - Only perform bilharzias testing in patients with haematuria in local areas where bilharzias is endemic or there is travel history to an endemic area. - Dark field microscopy should not be done unless requested - Bile pigments (4211) should be requested separately - Screening for Salmonellae (requiring selective enrichment media) should only be performed if separately requested. - Screening for Chlamydia trachomatis via PCR should only be performed if specifically requested. - AFB and Mycobacterium culture should be separately requested.